beoran/governance/code-of-conduct.md

 a mailing list, the Creator or Administrator MUST act on such evidence for the good of the community and remove all such persons from the community.

-Attempt to resolve conflicts with respect and civility, if a project Creator or Administrator gets involved, then all parties MAY be temporarily suspended for a cool off period of no less than 30 days.
+Resolve conflicts with respect and civility. if a project Creator or Administrator gets involved, then all parties MAY be temporarily suspended for a cool off period of no less than 30 days.